choojs/website/content/guides/state-machines.md

 ## State machines in JavaScript
 Let's implement the traffic light example in JavaScript.
 In order for this to work, we'll need to implement:
-- save the states & transitions in an Object
+- Saving the states & transitions in an Object
-- the core state machine algorithm
+- The core state machine algorithm
-- create a small, stateful class to hold the state
+- Creating a small, stateful class to hold the state
-- combine all of these to form the complete state machine.
+- Combining all of these to form the complete state machine.

 Let's dig in!